SGrondin/bottleneck/README.md

 Make your changes to the files located in `src/` only, then run `./scripts/build.sh && npm test` to build and test them.

-To speed up compilation time, run `./scripts/build.sh compile`.
-It only recompiles the `src/` files and skips the `bottleneck.d.ts` tests and the browser bundle generation.
+To speed up compilation time during development, run `./scripts/build.sh dev` instead.
+Make sure to build and test without `dev` before submitting a PR.

 The tests must also pass in Clustering mode.
 You'll need a Redis server running on `127.0.0.1:6379`, then run `./scripts/build.sh && DATASTORE=redis npm test`.